Mosfik-Salahin/Java-Practice/README.md

 # Java-Practice

+##Technology and Tools Used
+- Java
+- IntelliJ IDEA

 ## Practice Topics
 - Print prime numbers form 2 to 100.
 - Write a program that will count number of notes from given array